OpenEvalProject/evals/manuscripts/elife-64513/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/64513/elife-64513-fig7-v1.jpg)

-**Figure 7.:** + chondrocytes in the resting zone of the growth plate are maintained in a Wnt-inhibitory environment.PTHrP+ chondrocytes are maintained in a Wnt inhibitory environment within the resting zone. (a) Transition of chondrocytes from the resting zone (‘label-retaining chondrocytes, LRCs’) to the proliferating zone (‘non-label-retaining chondrocytes, Non-LRCs’) in the postnatal growth plate is concertedly regulated by canonical Wnt/β-catenin and non-canonial Wnt/PCP signaling pathways. (b) Apc haploinsufficiency increases β-catenin level in the resting zone, and subsequently decreases formation of PTHrP+ chondrocytes and their differentiation to columnar chondrocytes.
+**Figure 7.:** PTHrP+ chondrocytes are maintained in a Wnt inhibitory environment within the resting zone. (a) Transition of chondrocytes from the resting zone (‘label-retaining chondrocytes, LRCs’) to the proliferating zone (‘non-label-retaining chondrocytes, Non-LRCs’) in the postnatal growth plate is concertedly regulated by canonical Wnt/β-catenin and non-canonial Wnt/PCP signaling pathways. (b) Apc haploinsufficiency increases β-catenin level in the resting zone, and subsequently decreases formation of PTHrP+ chondrocytes and their differentiation to columnar chondrocytes.
 Non-canonical Wnt/PCP pathways also play a role in facilitating asymmetric horizontal cell division of resting chondrocytes.
 Figure Legends – figure supplements.

 ## Discussion